 Staff Disciplinary Hearings: How Should HR Manage Them?

-In these cases, HR may be tasked with organizing a disciplinary hearing.
+In these cases, HR may be tasked with organising a disciplinary hearing.
 These formal meetings between employer and employee to discuss allegations of misconduct can be uncomfortable and nerve-racking.
 So, it is important that HR manages the process fairly and efficiently for all involved.
 Here is how to do it.

 How is your organization currently handling employee performance?
 Here’s how it works with Personio.What Is The ‘Disciplinary Procedure’ for Employees?